Mini-Pishon/Moxie/KVM.md

 - In case you want to make this survive after a reboot, you need to save your iptables configuration.
     - install iptables-persistent if you do not have it installed already.
+    - save your rules so they'll start at boot.

 ```BASH
 sudo apt install -y iptables-persistent
 ```

-    - save your actual rules so they'll start at boot.
 ```BASH
 sudo iptables-save | sudo tee /etc/iptables/rules.v4 > /dev/null
 ```